-Our environments are developed in Flatland \citep{caselles2018flatland}.
+\quad \textbf{Environments.} Our environments are developed in Flatland \cite{caselles2018flatland}.
 Flatland is a lightweight 2D environment for fast prototyping and testing of RL agents.
 It is of lower complexity compared to similar 3D platforms (e.g. DeepMind Lab or VizDoom), but emulates physical properties of the real world, such as continuity, partially-observable states with first-person view and coherent physics.
-It is suitable for prototyping CL approaches as many experiments are required since several enviroments are used, which can quickly become computationally prohibitive on 3D platforms.
+It is suitable for prototyping CL approaches since many experiments are required and several enviroments are used, which can quickly become computationally prohibitive on 3D platforms.